FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

       // only toggle the LED if the new button state is HIGH if (buttonState == HIGH) {
         ledState = !ledState;
-        buttonPressCount++;         // every time the button is pressed the button count increases by 1 }
       }
     }

-if(buttonPressCount>number_slides){ // this is comparing the number of button presses to the number of slides to make a loop
-    buttonPressCount = 0;           // so when the button has been pressed more than the number of slides, it resets to 0 }
+  }

   // set the LED:
   digitalWrite(ledPin, ledState);   // this just turns the onboard LED on/off each time the button is pressed(just visual feedback for you)
-  Serial.println(buttonPressCount); // this is where the arduino sends the information through the USB to the computer
+  Serial.println(ledState);         // this is where the arduino sends the information through the USB to the computer

   // save the reading.
 Next time through the loop, it'll be the lastButtonState: lastButtonState = reading;

 }

 ```

 After you have successfully modified the code to fit your slide count and uploaded the code to your Arduino, open the Processing software